KidPudel/go-lookup/collections.md

 ## Slice (dynamically sized collection)
 > NOTE: much more common than the array

+> Unlike array, slice doesn't actually store any data, it's just describes a section of underlying array. **_Slices are references to arrays_**

 syntax: `[]T`
 Unlike array, uninitialized slice is equal to `nil` and its length is 0
 ```go